fresh-joey/printf/README.md

-'This respository contains all the files for the printf tasks between joseph and cinnamon'
+'This respository contains all the files for the printf tasks between Joseph and Cinnamon'